8vasu/pypty2/pty.rst

    ``(master, slave)``, for the master and the slave end, respectively.

+.. function:: login_tty(fd)

+   Prepare the tty of which *fd* is a file descriptor for a new login session: make the calling process a session leader; make the tty the controlling tty, the stdin, the stdout, and the stderr of the calling process; close *fd*.

 .. function:: spawn(argv[, master_read[, stdin_read]])

    Spawn a process, and connect its controlling terminal with the current